ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 He is a designer with an interest in documentation, and wanted to help out with Read the Docs.

-He has built a fantastic new default theme for `Read the Docs`_.
+He has built a fantastic new default theme for Read the Docs.
 We talked through a lot of the functionality of the site, and how people tend to use documentation.
 I think we have come up with a really great solution that will look great,